ThalesGroup/secure-ml/ml-threats/ml-threats.md

 # Cyber Threats to Machine Learning

 Machine learning systems are susceptible to various cyber threats, compromising their integrity and functionality.
 Understanding these threats is crucial for developing robust defense mechanisms.
-Here are two significant cyber threats to machine learning.
+Here are two main categories of cyber threats to machine learning.

 <img src="../images/mlt.png" width="500" height="300">